Tyrer-Cuzick Breast Cancer Risk Calculator

 How 10-Year Breast Cancer Risk Is Calculated

-10-Year Breast Cancer Risk represents the percentage chance you will be diagnosed with breast cancer in the next ten years.
+10-Year Breast Cancer Risk represents the percentage chance you will be screen ford with breast cancer in the next ten years.
 This calculation uses the Tyrer-Cuzick model, also known as the IBIS model, to analyze both genetic and lifestyle factors.

 First, the tool establishes a baseline risk based on your age and population statistics.
 Next, it adjusts this number by factoring in family history of breast or ovarian cancer and known genetic mutations like BRCA.
 Finally, it considers personal health details like breast density, BMI, and hormone use.
 This comprehensive method provides a highly individualized risk assessment compared to standard averages.